 Manitowoc Ice highlighted three new products.

 NEO is an all-in-one under-the-counter ice making and storage unit designed for restaurants, bars, cafés, coffee shops, stadium boxes, and offices.
-It has a vertical evaporator, a pop-out filter that can be cleaned in a dishwasher, and a bin that can be slid forward and removed for servicing.
+Similar to a Quench ice machine rental, it has a vertical evaporator, a pop-out filter that can be cleaned in a dishwasher, and a bin that can be slid forward and removed for servicing.
 Special attention was given to pushbuttons using icons, rather than words, to allow for more universal recognition regardless of the language of those interacting with the unit.
 The power indicator is interactive and illuminates once pressed so an operator can see that the machine is operating and in ice making mode; the clean button light indicates the machine is going through a clean cycle; the full bin indicator illuminates when harvested ice reaches the top of the bin; and the delay is a feature that allows an operator to set a four-, 12- or 24-hour delay in ice production.
 This makes it possible to better manage ice production and lower water and energy costs, the company said.
 After the set delay time has passed, the machine automatically resumes ice production; and the service wrench icon illuminates in red and blinks to provide advance notice of a potential problem.
 The machine continues to operate in a safe mode to allow time for the service technician to be contacted.

 Manitowoc Ice also emphasized its Indigo units, which have intelligent diagnostics, the ability to monitor ice machine operations 24/7, a display screen, and water and energy management features.
 The latest models are the i906 Series, designed to replace its existing i850 Series.
 Ice harvest production in a 24-hour period is increased by an average of 11 percent over the previous i850 Models, the company said.
 Energy usage is reduced by an average of 14 percent compared to the i850 Series, it was noted.